 Business education in Pakistan is a worth discussing topic as it has emerged by facing numerous problems.
 Khan, Ahmad, Iqbal & Haider (2014) stated that for years in Pakistan, Lahore University of Management Sciences and the Institute of Business Administration in Karachi have had monopoly in business education.
 These two reputable institutions attract the best faculty of the field which in turn attracts brightest students to these institutes.
 However, the number of business institutions offering BBA and MBA programs has increased substantially to offer affordable and quality education to students in the field of business.
-(Syed, Omar & Bhutto, 2018) reported that these affordable institutes offering quality education have contributed a lot in development of business education because middle class students are also able to afford quality business education.
+(Syed, Omar & Bhutto, 2018) reported that these affordable institutes offering quality education have contributed a lot in development of business education.